 College brought me to Maine where I earned a B.A. in English with a concentration in writing.
 My training and internships at The University of Vermont, where I earned a Master of Science in Counselor Education while I lived in a tiny house in Burlington, included treating addictions and eating disorders.
 My career goal was to help people via my writing.

 Between 1999 and 2001 I lived in Louisville, KY and Jacksonville, NC where my ex-husband was stationed as an active duty Marine.
 I founded my own company, Career Type, that provided career advice, encouragement and resume writing for military personnel and their spouses as they transitioned into civilian life.
 I also wrote a story about Marine Corps boot camp that was featured on the front page of a publication of the American Counseling Association.

 In 2013 I published American Women Didn't Get Fat in the 1950s which documents my research about the American diet and weight trends in the 1950s compared to today.
 It's also how I lost and have kept off sixteen pounds!

-Presently my career is in transition.
+Presently I'm working on new writing projects.
 I'm excited about what lies ahead!